ThreeLetters/SuperSQL/source/index.html.md

 ?>
 ```

-SlickInject and Medoo on steroids - The most advanced and compact library available.
+SlickInject and Medoo on steroids - The most advanced and lightweight library of it's kind.

 ### Purpose